joes0451/ADB_Util/ReadMe.txt

     For 'Apk->Install apk' you must have 'Unknown sources' turned on in Security.

     ** Note **
-    After you do "Reboot" or "Reboot Recovery" it will lose any Device Id, so you have to wait till it re-connects and do "Home->Select Device".
+    After you do "Reboot" or "Reboot to Recovery" it will lose any Device Id, so you have to wait till it re-connects and do "Home->Select Device".

 Logcat: